Dalia-Karam/AWS-SSA-Project/README.md

 - Secure access control using IAM roles and resource policies

 - CloudWatch integration for logging and metrics

-- Optionally deploy a front-end on Amazon S3

 ### 📚 Learning Outcomes
 - Understand serverless architecture design